yousifpa98/fast-express-gen/README.md

 # Fast Express Gen

 🚀 **Fast Express Gen** is a CLI tool designed to generate a complete Express.js boilerplate in seconds.
 It provides a robust starting point for backend development with pre-configured features like middleware, routing, and error handling.
+Now supports both **JavaScript** and **TypeScript**!

 ---